 Address: Via Beniamino Franklin, 00153 Roma RM, Italy | See on map

 Public transport: Subway line B stops at the nearby Piramide station.
 Buses 75 and 83 also have stops close to Mercato di Testaccio.

 Opened at the end of the 1800s, Mercato Trionfale is the largest among the markets of Rome and among the largest in Europe, too.
 At its 273 stalls, you can find everything here: fruits and vegetables, cereals, cheese, charcuterie, meat, fish, sweets, clothes and accessories, Christmas decorations, etc.

 Mercato Trionfale is open on Mondays, Wednesdays, Thursdays, and Saturdays between 07.00 and 14.00 and on Tuesdays and Fridays between 07.00 and 19.00.
-Closed on Sundays.
+This market of Rome is closed on Sundays.